-Thread the 1.5" ball headpin through the SWAROVSKI ELEMENTS fish bead.
+Thread the 1-1/2 inch ball headpin through the SWAROVSKI ELEMENTS fish bead.
 Finish the end with a simple loop.
 Open a jumpring then pass the open jumpring through the simple loop and the hoop of the coil.
 Close the jumpring.

 Using a pair of chain-nose pliers, open the loop on an earwire then slip onto the wrapped loop.
 Close the loop on the earwire.
 Repeat for the second coiled hoop.

-Repeat all steps for the second coiled hoop earring.
+Repeat Steps 1 - 5 for the second coiled hoop earring.

 "Twist and Turn Coil" Earrings

 The "Twist and Turn Coil" earrings were made using coils formed following the section "Using Mandrels to Create Coils" in the "Forming Wire Coils" how-to video.
 This design in particular was made using coils formed on an 11-inch triangle bezel mandrel graduated with a range of sizes from 2.5 to 9.5mm.
 When forming coils on triangular, square and hexagonal mandrels, the coil will spring into unexpected and fun shapes.
 Try them all!